teamhanko/hanko/README.md

 | | Sign in with Google/Apple/GitHub |

 # Quickstart
-The easiest way to try out Hanko is with [docker-compose](https://www.docker.com/products/docker-desktop/).
+The fastest way to try out Hanko is with [docker-compose](https://www.docker.com/products/docker-desktop/).

 First you need to clone this repository:
 ```
 git clone https://github.com/teamhanko/hanko.git
 ```

-Then, in the newly created `hanko` folder, just run with docker-compose:
+Then, in the newly created `hanko` folder, just run:
 ```
 docker-compose -f deploy/docker-compose/quickstart.yaml -p "hanko-quickstart" up --build
 ```
+> **Note**: Docker (Desktop) needs to be running in order for the command to run.

 After the services are up and running, the example login can be opened at `localhost:8888`.
 To receive emails without your own smtp server, we added [mailslurper](https://github.com/mailslurper/mailslurper) which will be available at `localhost:8080`.